Shop Trending Home Décor (U.S.) Shop Trending Home Décor (Canada)

 The most beautiful homes rarely follow just one style.
 Instead, they mix elements in a way that feels personal and balanced.
 Use these guidelines to blend trends without creating visual noise:

-• Pick one “lead” style (Japandi, Warm Minimal, Modern Organic, etc.).
+- Pick one “lead” style (Japandi, Warm Minimal, Modern Organic, etc.).

-• Choose 1–2 supporting styles that share similar colors or materials.
+- Choose 1–2 supporting styles that share similar colors or materials.

-• Keep the palette consistent from room to room (neutrals + a few accent colors).
+- Keep the palette consistent from room to room (neutrals + a few accent colors).

 For small entryways and hallways, you can sample your main style in a compact way.
-For example, a slim entryway table with a lamp, mirror, and small plant immediately sets the tone for your whole home.
+For example, a slim entryway table with a lamp, mirror, and a small plant immediately sets the tone for your whole home.

 Quick Room-by-Room Trend Starter Guide